johanneshilden/lets-parse/json-combinator/README.md

 ### Object

-Since objects and arrays are aggregate values composed of collections of other objects, arrays, together with the values we have already defined, the following parsers will rely heavily on the `jsonValue` parser.
+Since objects and arrays are aggregate values composed of collections of other objects, arrays, together with the values we have already defined, the following parsers will build on top of the `jsonValue` parser.
 Let's first look at the diagram for the object type in JSON:

 ![object](object.gif)